Stomach Flu vs Food Poisoning: How to Spot the Difference?

 - Unpasteurized dairy products

-- Improperly washed produce
+- Improperly washed fruits and vegetables

-Stomach Flu Symptoms: Nausea, Vomiting, Mild Fever
+Stomach Flu Symptoms: Nausea, Vomiting & Mild Fever

 Stomach flu often presents with: